an280420/switch-git-branches/README.md

 ```

 ## Run
-Run script with parameter 'dev' or 'master'
+Run the script with the'dev' or 'master' parameter.
 ```
 $ switch_branches.rb dev
 ```